wjixiang/LinkRAG/docs/KnowledgeGraphRetriever_Refactoring_Plan.md

 Once this plan is approved, the implementation will involve:
 1. Creating new files for `BaseRetriever`, `EntityRetriever`, `PropertyRetriever`, `ChunkRetriever`, and `HybridRetriever`.
-2. Migrating relevant methods and logic from `KnowledgeGraphRetriever.ts` to the new files.
+2. Migrating relevant methods and logic from `KnowledgeBaseRetriever.ts` to the new files.
-3. Updating `KnowledgeGraphRetriever.ts` to instantiate and use the new specialized retriever classes.
+3. Updating `KnowledgeBaseRetriever.ts` to instantiate and use the new specialized retriever classes.
 4. Updating imports and references across the codebase as needed.
 5. Ensuring all existing functionalities are preserved and tested.